 - Higher Education, including colleges, universities, and career and trade schools

 Many of the CTI policy initiatives are implemented with resources under our Breathe Easy brand to provide support for creating areas free from secondhand smoke across Maine.

 In addition to policy based strategies, the Tobacco Prevention Initiative includes education, training and capacity build strategies, including:

 - Currently nearly 9 out of 10 smokers started by age 18, among those youth who persist in smoking, a third will die prematurely.
 Once trained as a Sidekick, youth have the skills to hold respectful conversations with their peers about tobacco use, as well as other risky behaviors.
 The Sidekicks program gives youth the skills and confidence to support their peers, as well as a network of Adult Advisors and Adult Ambassadors as a resource for questions and additional support.

 Nonclinical Outreach (NCO) with Social Services Providers and Animal Care and Welfare Organizations

-- NCO is designed to enhance DTPP engagement with social service providers across the State to ensure providers are asking about their client’s tobacco use and making referrals to evidence-based tobacco treatment using the MTHL.
-The QuitLink.com is an online referral platform where social service agency providers can make direct referrals to the MTHL on behalf of their clients in a matter of minutes.
+- NCO is designed to enhance DTPP engagement with social service providers across the Maine to ensure providers are asking about their client’s tobacco use and making referrals to evidence-based tobacco treatment using the Maine QuitLink.
+Social Service Providers can make a direct referral to services on behalf of their clients in a matter of minutes through an online form.